with moderator James Strock

-Jeffrey Rosen is the President and CEO of the National Constitution Center, a law professor at George Washington University, and a contributing editor for The Atlantic.
-Rosen holds bachelor’s degrees from Harvard and Oxford and a law degree from Yale.
-He was previously the legal affairs editor of The New Republic and a staff writer for The New Yorker.
-Rosen is a nonresident senior fellow at the Brookings Institution, where he speaks and writes about technology and the future of democracy.
+Jeffrey is President and CEO of the National Constitution Center, a law professor at George Washington University, and a contributing editor for The Atlantic.
+He holds bachelor’s degrees from Harvard and Oxford and a law degree from Yale.
+Previously he was legal affairs editor of The New Republic and a staff writer for The New Yorker.
+He is a nonresident senior fellow at the Brookings Institution, where he speaks and writes about technology and the future of democracy.
 He often appears as a guest on National Public Radio and is a frequent contributor to the New York Times Magazine.

 James Strock served as the founding secretary of the California Environmental Protection Agency, as well as chief law enforcement officer of the United States EPA.
 He is a trustee of the Theodore Roosevelt Association and a member of the Council on Foreign Relations.